jvivs/swagger-stuff-for-free/slides/draft.md

 Swagger isn't new, but the tooling isn't mature either.

-- libraries in javascript are new
+- libraries in Javascript are new
-- library *developers* are new to javascript
+- library *developers* are new to Javascript
 - library docs are inconsistent (surprise!)

 ---